AaltoSciComp/scicomp-docs/triton/tut/modules.rst

    .. solution::

-      Let's use anaconda as an example.
-To see all available versions of anaconda, we can either use ``module avail anaconda`` or the better option ``module spider anaconda``.
-Oldest version of anaconda is ``anaconda/2020-01-tf1``.
+      Let's use scicomp-python-env as an example.
+To see all available versions of scicomp-python-env, we can either use ``module avail scicomp-python-env`` or the better option ``module spider scicomp-python-env``.
+The oldest version of the module is ``scicomp-python-env/X``.
-      We can load it using ``module load anaconda/2020-01-tf1``
+      We can load it using ``module load scicomp-python-env/2020-01-tf1``

 .. exercise:: Modules-2: Modules and PATH